matthew-brett/msc_imaging/assessment_b_2018_faq.md

 ### Option 1, native to standard, using Renderhighres

-Another GUI option is a use the [Renderhighres](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide#FEAT_Programs) utility.
+Another GUI option is to use the [Renderhighres](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/FEAT/UserGuide#FEAT_Programs) utility.

 Try running `Renderhighres` from the terminal.